na-na-hi/renget/archive/chrprompt2.md

 Q3: Your job must be a handful.
 How do you relax?
 >...Relax?
 I wouldn't stop until I'd delivered the promise... to him, and to the Floras...
 But if I were to relax, then I would be exploring through Mystery Dungeons with treasure hunting in mind instead of making an analysis and studying the fundamentals of how it works.

+Q4: Why are you so fruity?
+Are you allergic to taking matters seriously?

 ###Beau
 Q1: Is your selective amnesia frustrating?
 Or are you more caught up in the wonder of being a Pokemon in the Pokemon world?
 Q2: Do you consider yourself lucky or unlucky to have been transformed into an Espeon?